sriprasanna/market-trade/README.md

 ![alt Message Processor Architecture](https://raw.githubusercontent.com/sriprasanna/market-trade/master/message-processor.png)

 ### Dashboard
-Dashboard is built using [ExpressJS].
+The Dashboard is built using [ExpressJS].
 #### Server
 It runs on t2.micro EC2 instance and listens to the AWS SQS Transactions Queue.
 When received a message through the queue, the transaction is pushed to the browser via [Socket.io].
 #### Browser
-Upon receiving a message through websockets, transaction is displayed on a table in the reverse chronological order.
-Additionally, a [GeoChart] is rendered showing the countries with corresponding transaction count.
+Upon receiving a transaction through websocket, the transaction is displayed on a table in the reverse chronological order and a [GeoChart] is rendered showing the countries and the corresponding transaction count.
 ![alt Dashboard Architecture](https://raw.githubusercontent.com/sriprasanna/market-trade/master/dashboard.png)